Domestic Violence?

 How We Work

 Expert lawyers draft your notice.
-You review and approve the content before it goes out.
+You review and approve.

 Domestic violence is covered under PWDVA 2005 (civil remedy) and BNS 2023 (criminal action).
 Section 85 BNS criminalizes cruelty by husband and relatives.